pparul/Foundational-ML/README.md

-# Impact of various parameters on behavior of gradient descent algorithm
+# Understanding behavior of various parameters of gradient descent algorithm
+- I use AutoGrad Library [https://github.com/HIPS/autograd] to implement Gradient Descent
+- The goal here is to study how:
+    - Gradient Descent behaves when certain parameters are varied.
+Focus is on # of iterations and learning rate.
+    - How to use Momentum to optimize or speed-up Gradient Descent.

 #### Data
 - x and y axis show the weights and contour surface shows the value of cost function.